 Financial aid is need-based.
 Stratton Mountain School offers financial aid to student athletes based primarily on the family’s need for support.
 Because the financial aid program is limited, parents are encouraged to apply before March 15.
 Visit the Tuition & Financial Aid page for details.

 You can find course descriptions on the Curriculum page of our website.
 You can sort courses to view them by each Department.

 Enrolling in a new school is an exciting challenge.
 Finding the right school for you is part of the process.
 The major difference between a traditional boarding school and SMS is our strong commitment to supporting winter sports.
 Our students enroll with a passion for their sport and internal motivation to seek their best.

 Stratton Mountain School’s Mission Statement speaks to the opportunity for each student athlete to pursue excellence in competitive winter sports and college preparatory academics while developing strong personal values.
 We are committed to this unique combination of athletics and academics in a residential environment.
 We believe that by holding high expectations of our student athletes and demanding their best, each student athlete will aspire to reach his or her own potential while elevating those around them.

-In addition to our fall dryland training program, our student athletes have the opportunity to play interscholastic soccer or run on the cross-country team in the fall.
+In addition to our fall dryland training program, our student athletes have the opportunity to play interscholastic soccer, run on the cross-country team or compete with the mountain biking team.
 A select few can also compete on the skateboarding team in the fall.
 In the spring, we offer interscholastic lacrosse for boys and girls as well as golf, cycling and tennis.

 Our kids participate in local community service projects, enjoy annual social events such as our spring prom and Halloween dance, or engage in fun weekend activities throughout the region.
 Our fall and spring sports also provide healthy alternatives to the rigors of our primary focus.